Hapori Matatū - Online Services

 Key changes for registered teachers with a practising certificate:

 Applying for or renewing a practising certificate

 - Teachers who renew their practising certificate under the new policy will use Hapori Matatū.
-We expect this process to be available early in December and will confirm when its available – watch the Teaching Council website for updates.

 - Tracking of application progress is available in Hapori Matatū.